afabijanska/nanotube_project/README.md

 ---

-\n\nTypical installation time on a standard computer with a stable internet connection is several minutes.
+Typical installation time on a standard computer with a stable internet connection is several minutes.

 ## Demo / Minimal Example